 Highways Agency

-Pay at the Dartford Crossing toll booths and you'll see this badly worded sign.
-'Road fund tax', retin a gel 0.1.
-Wossat.
-Yet the amazing mistake can also be found on the website of the Highways Agency: "A10.
-To qualify your vehicle needs to be exempt from Road Fund Tax as result of clauses 18 or 19 of Schedule 2 of the Vehicle Excise and Registration Act."
+Pay at the Dartford Crossing toll booths and you’ll see this badly worded sign.
+‘Road fund tax’?
+Wossat?
+Yet the amazing mistake can also be found on the website of the Highways Agency: “A10.
+To qualify your vehicle needs to be exempt from Road Fund Tax as result of clauses 18 or 19 of Schedule 2 of the Vehicle Excise and Registration Act.”

-DirectGov Retin Buy, The Government's info website doesn't seem to know the difference between road tax and VED.
-In the official video below, the actresses call VED, Retin a generic name, 'road tax'.
+The Government’s info website doesn’t seem to know the difference between road tax and VED.
+In the official video below, the actresses call VED, ‘road tax’.

 The Taxman song

-Last, and fine because it's OK to skirt the truth in a song lyric, even the Beatles got it wrong.
-Stung by the fact some of his royalties was pocketed by the Government of the day and not him, George Harrison penned his famous lyrics against tax collecting, dermabrasion retin.
-'Taxman' was released in 1966 on the album, Revolver.
+Last, and fine because it’s OK to skirt the truth in a song lyric, even the Beatles got it wrong!
+Stung by the fact some of his royalties was pocketed by the Government of the day and not him, George Harrison penned his famous lyrics against tax collecting.
+‘Taxman’ was released in 1966 on the album, Revolver.

 It featured this verse: